Used Land Rover Discovery buying guide: 2004-2009 (Mk3)

 The Discovery 3 was initially available with a 4.4-litre petrol engine (which was dropped in 2007) or a 2.7-litre diesel.
 The petrol engine is expensive to run – if you manage 19mpg you’ll be doing well – though some cars have been converted to run on LPG (Liquefied Petroleum Gas), which offers cheaper running costs than petrol alone – so don’t discount a petrol-engined Discovery out of hand.
 LPG-equipped cars have a second fuel tank, which is often mounted in the boot so you may find some of the versatility has been lost.

 Entry-level cars were simply called Discovery 3.
-All had 17-inch alloy wheels, air-conditioning and electric windows and were available with five or seven seats.
+All had 17-inch alloy wheels, air-conditioning and electric windows, while five or seven seats were offered.
 Five-seater cars were the only models to get conventional steel suspension, while seven seaters got the clever adjustable air suspension system, as well as parking sensors.

 S trim added 18-inch alloy wheels, cruise control, roof rails, xenon headlights, while SE cars came with a standard automatic gearbox, all-round parking sensors and leather seats (heated in the front).
 HSE cars have 19-inch alloy wheels, all-round heated seats, sat nav, Bluetooth and a panoramic sunroof.
 The S trim split in two in 2006.
 GS cars got adjustable suspension and rear parking sensors, while XS models came with leather seats, cruise control and sat nav.